seng438-winter-2023/seng438-a5-JinsuKwak/seng438-a5-team_number.md

 # Advantages and Disadvantages of RDC
 __Advantages:__

-- Provides a simple and straightforward way to assess a system's reliability.
+- Provides a simple and straightforward way to assess a system's reliability
-- Generating plots and analyzing data using RDC is quick and easy.
+- Generating plots and analyzing data using RDC is quick and easy
-- RDC is a low-cost method of determining system reliability.
+- RDC is a low-cost method of determining system reliability
-- Can help identify trends in system reliability over time, making it useful in identifying potential issues early on and making necessary improvements.
+- Can help identify trends in system reliability over time, making it useful in identifying potential issues early on and making necessary improvements
-- Can be used to compare the reliability of different systems, making it a useful tool in system design and selection.
+- Can be used to compare the reliability of different systems, making it a useful tool in system design and selection

 __Disadvantages:__

-- Unable to provide a quantitative number for system reliability, which is crucial for decision-making.
+- Unable to provide a quantitative number for system reliability, which is crucial for decision-making
-- MTTF calculation with RDC involves a lot of guesswork, which can be tedious and time-consuming.
+- MTTF calculation with RDC involves a lot of guesswork, which can be tedious and time-consuming
 - Relies heavily on the accuracy of the data being collected.
-If the data is not accurate or is incomplete, the resulting analysis may be misleading.
+If the data is not accurate or is incomplete, the resulting analysis may be misleading
-- Not suitable for complex systems where there are many failure modes and multiple components contributing to overall system reliability.
+- Not suitable for complex systems where there are many failure modes and multiple components contributing to overall system reliability

 Overall, RDC can be a useful tool in assessing system reliability, but it should be used in conjunction with other methods to ensure a comprehensive analysis.
-It is important to consider the limitations of RDC and use other methods when needed to supplement its analysis.
+It is important to consider the limitations of RDC and use other methods when needed to supplement its analysis

 # Comparison of Results